FREE Case Review (866) 588-0600

 April 3, 2018 – As stated by Oklahoma News 4, two oil field workers in Wewoka, Oklahoma, were injured when an oil and gas pumping unit exploded near U.S. 270 and State Highway 56 [9].

-The oilfield accident was the result of a motor backfiring and igniting natural gas, Green said.
+Green said The oilfield accident resulted from a motor backfiring and igniting natural gas.

 The injured workers were flown by helicopter to a hospital for medical treatment of a serious condition from the oil field injury.